Man with calculator and coins graphic

 Are you getting all the benefits and support you are entitled to?

 Organisations such as Age UK and Citizens Advice can offer advice regarding entitlement.
-Your benefit entitlement will depend on your personal circumstances e.g. age, household members, and if you are you a carer or disabled.
+Your benefit entitlement will depend on your personal circumstances e.g. age, household members and if you are you a carer or disabled.

-Royal British Legion: Royal British Legion | Armed Forces Charity or ring 0808 802 8080.
-Help specifically for ex-service personnel and their families.
+Royal British Legion: Help specifically for ex-service personnel and their families.
 Financial, emotional and grant support available.
-Help available Monday – Sunday 8.00 am to 8.00 pm
+Ring 0808 802 8080.
+Help available Monday to Sunday 8.00am to 8.00pm

-Marie Curie: Care and support through terminal illness | Marie Curie or ring 0800 090 2309.
-Help for people facing terminal illness, help and support from recent diagnosis to ongoing treatments.
-Help available Monday to Friday 8.00 am - 6.00 pm and Saturday 11.00 am – 5.00 pm
+Marie Curie: Help for people facing terminal illness and help and support from recent diagnosis to ongoing treatments.
+Ring 0800 090 2309.
+Help available Monday to Friday 8.00am to 6.00pm and Saturday 11.00am to 5.00pm

 Are there any other ways of increasing your household income?